The Atlas Model and SDEs with Boundary Interaction: The Finite Atlas Model

 where $\Lambda^{N, j}$ is half of the local time of $X^{N, j} - X^{N, i}$ at zero and $\sgn(x) = 1$ if $x > 0$ and $\sgn(x) = -1$ if $x \leq 0$.
 We used in the second equality that a.s.\@ outside a nullset of $[0, T]$, $X^{N, j}_t \leq X^{N, i}_t$ whenever $L^{N, j}_t$ increases and $X^{N, i}_t < X^{N, j}_t$ whenever $L^{N, j}_t$ increases.
 Now, let us define the independent Brownian motions $W^{N, j} = \int_0^{\cdot} \sgn(X^{N, j}_t - X^{N, i}_t) \, \d W^j_t$ and $B^{N, j} = \int_0^{\cdot} \sgn(X^{N, j}_t - X^{N, i}_t) \, \d W^i_t$, so that \eqref{eq:reflected_difference_comp} takes the form of the SDE

 with reflection at the origin.
 The process $L^{N, j} + L^{N, i}$ is viewed as an exogenous input to this SDE.
-By standard comparison results for reflected SDE, the process $Z^{N, j}$ is dominated by the solution $\tilde{Z}^{N, j}$ to the SDE
+By standard comparison results for reflected SDEs, the process $Z^{N, j}$ is dominated by the solution $\tilde{Z}^{N, j}$ to the SDE

 with reflection at the origin and initial condition $\tilde{Z}^{N, j}_0 = Z^{N, j}_0 = \lvert\xi_j - \xi_i\rvert$.
 Consequently, setting $\tilde{\tau}^N_j = \inf\{t > 0 \define \tilde{Z}^{N, j}_t \geq \eta\}$, we have that $\tilde{\tau}^N_j \leq \tau^N_j$.
 From this we deduce